-Sojourner Truth was born a slave near Kingston, New York in approximately 1797.
+Sojourner Truth was born an enslaved person near Kingston, New York in approximately 1797.
 Her given name was Isabella Baumfree.
 She labored for four masters and in 1826 took her freedom from John Dumont, her last owner.
-She soon moved to New York City, where she worked as a household helper and then joined a millennial spiritual community, The Kingdom.
+She soon moved to New York City, where she worked as a household helper, and then joined a millennial spiritual community, The Kingdom.
 When the group disbanded in scandal in 1835, she went to court and proved libel, thus preserving her reputation.
 She continued to work in New York City until 1843, when she felt a call from God to become a preacher.
 When she left New York City, she changed her name to Sojourner Truth and eventually made her way to Florence, Massachusetts.

 Truth in Florence

 Sojourner Truth arrived in Florence, Massachusetts (a village of Northampton) in 1843, joining the Northampton Association of Education and Industry, a utopian community dedicated to equality and justice.
 While the Northampton Association was a relatively short-lived experiment as a formal community, its existence gave testimony to that special human spirit which seeks to increase justice and improve society, to promote – as its founders wrote – “advancement in truth and goodness.”

 While at the Association and living in Florence, Truth met many of the country’s important abolitionists: William Lloyd Garrison, Wendell Phillips, Frederick Douglass, and David Ruggles.
 These leaders, along with Samuel L. Hill, Elisha Hammond, George W. Benson, Austin Ross, and J.P.
 Williston, helped establish Florence as a center of antislavery resistance.
 At least four former slaves who lived in Florence bought houses in the village.
 Several Florence homes were stops on the Underground Railroad.